PhoenixFire6934/Classic-Brawl/README.md

 - Home
   - Unlimited resources
   - Brawlers from boxes
-  - All brawlers and skins
+  - All skins unlocked
   - Gadgets and Star Powers
 - Shop
   - Boxes
   - Gold and other resources
 - Club
-  - Create club
-  - Join your friends club
+  - Join
-  - Search for other clubs
+  - Leave
   - Chat
+  - Update settings
   - Bot commands

 ...and much more!